w3f/research/docs/Polkadot/security/slashing/npos.md

 ## Rewards for slashable offense reports

 Interestingly, monotonicity also places constraints on the reward structure for offense reports that lead to slashing.
-For example, if a validator $\nu$ is slashed, they could freely equivocate again and report themselves in an attempt to recover some of the slashed value.
+For example, if the system slashes a validator $\nu$, they could freely equivocate again and report themselves in an attempt to recover some of the slashed value.
 To prevent this exploit, slashing must always penalize the validator's self-stake by an amount greater than any reward granted for the report.

 ### Rewards based on slashing nominators